 In the pure industrial space, our holdings in Emerson Electric (EMR), Honeywell International (HON) and United Technology (UTX) are at or near 52 week highs.
 United Technology has several long cycle businesses that allow them to maintain good growth in share price and dividends over long periods of time.
 We also hold positions in Rockwell Automation (ROK).
 They have enjoyed nice increases in earnings over the last year and are forcasting further increases going forward.

-Just to restate, I believe the economy is expanding in spite of the previously mentioned problems.
-That is why we are emphasizing investments in companies with good cash flow, good cash distributions and companies that operate in areas where they have a competitive advantage due to much lower energy costs and raw material input costs.
-We prefer companies that generate good after tax returns.
-With interest rates at historic lows, even as dividend taxes go up, the after tax returns are higher than most investment grade debt.
-There is a growing shift from very low yield bonds into equity.
-With a negative real return on Treasury bonds in the last half of 2012, we are seeing a shift to higher yielding equities.
-The longer central banks keep interest rates low, the larger will be the flow of funds.
-This should help increase good companies share prices as we go forward.
-BSG&L is a long term investor.
-We believe if you are patient, build cash and buy good companies on pull backs, your portfolio will have good growth over the long term.
+We are emphasizing investments in companies with good cash flow, good cash distributions and companies that operate in areas where they have a competitive advantage due to much lower energy costs and raw material input costs.
+We prefer companies with price earnings ratios that are at levels that are attractive compared to the low interest rates on investment grade bonds.
+With interest rates at historic lows, even as dividend taxes go up, the after-tax returns are still higher than most investment grade debt.
+BSG&L is a long term investor and we believe that if you are patient, build cash and buy good companies on pull backs, your portfolio will have good growth over the long term.